uselesstechjunks/leetcode/docs/source/math/calc3/multi.rst

 We define the total derivative as a linear approximation of the function at close proximity of :math:`\mathbf{x}`.

 .. note::
-	* Instead of looking at the rate of change in the function from a single direction, we need to consider all directions at once.
+	* Instead of checking from a single direction, we need to consider all directions at once.
-	* We therefore, consider a variable length vector :math:`\mathbf{h}` which is allowed to rotate.
+	* Therefore, we consider a variable length vector :math:`\mathbf{h}` which is allowed to rotate.
 	* We consider the **open-hypersphere** :math:`B_\mathbf{h}(\mathbf{x})`, and assume that inside this, the function is approximately linear.
 	* Therefore, we introduce a linear transform :math:`\mathbf{A}:\mathbb{R}^n\mapsto\mathbb{R}^m` to replace our original function :math:`\mathbf{f}:\mathbb{R}^n\mapsto\mathbb{R}^m`.
 	* The **change in value** as we move from :math:`\mathbf{x}` to :math:`\mathbf{x}+\mathbf{h}` is